qilingframework/rtfd.io/docs/ida.md

 [![](img/deflat2.png){: style="height:auto;width:500px;display:block;margin:left"}](img/deflat2.png)

 In this stage, user may adjust the analysis result by marking the block as real, fake or return blocks.
-For example, to mark a block as a real block, click "Mark as Real Block" in pop-up menu.
+For example, to mark a block as a real block, click "Mark as Real Block" in the pop-up menu.

 [![](img/deflat6.png){: style="height:auto;width:500px;display:block;margin:left"}](img/deflat3.png)